synergy1990/assaultcube-server/README.md

 extracts it (default: /opt/acserver) and runs the server with a couple of options like max players, server description, server message and master password.

-# The directorys where all the AssaultCube files go.
-- DATA_DIR              = "/opt/acserver"
+# All relevant files will go into /opt/acserver (of the container of course)

 # Four launch parameters for the server I find helpful:
 - PLAYERCOUNT        = "8"